 Prominent ears or “bat ears” can exist in a myriad of forms, including cup ear, shell ear, bat ear, and lop ear.
 Many candidates suffering from these conditions attempt to camouflage the deformity with hairstyling.

-Typically, ear surgery takes one to two hours – approximately 45 minutes per ear.
+Typically, ear surgery takes 1.5 hours – approximately 45 minutes per ear.

 Techniques employed will vary among physicians, and according to individual patients’ needs.
 Factors that may impact the choice of technique include the general anatomy of the ears, the extent of the ear cartilage, excessive skin in the surrounding area, or level of deformity in other areas of the ears.